-Our client was driving home and was stopped by the police for allegedly “failing to use a single lane.”
+Our client was driving home and was stopped by Jacksonville Beach Police Dept. officer for allegedly “failing to use a turn signal.”
 As a result of her poor performance on field sobriety exercises, she was arrested and charged with a DUI.
+Her breath test results showed her breath alcohol level above the limit of .080.
+She was at .128/.122.
 Her encounter with the police was captured on the dashboard camera.
 After reviewing the video of her encounter, we filed a Motion to Suppress Evidence based on the fact that she did not commit a traffic offense.
 After discussing the motion with the Office of the State Attorney, the charges were reduced to reckless driving.
-Adjudication of guilt was withheld (no conviction) and she was able to avoid a 6 month suspension of her license and a 10-day car impound.
+Adjudication of guilt was withheld (no conviction)

 Our client was pulled over because the registration on his vehicle had expired 4 days earlier.
 The police claimed to smell alcohol on his breath and required him to complete field sobriety tests.
 Review of the dashboard camera video showed that our client performed exceptionally well on the tests.
 At the DHSMV Administrative Review hearing, the arresting officer made several comments, on the record, that brought significant questions regarding probable cause to arrest our client to light.
 Based on the DHSMV transcript and the video evidence, we filed a Motion to Suppress the evidence against our client.
 After the State reviewed our motion, they reduced the charges to reckless driving.
 Adjudication was withheld – no conviction – and our client was able to avoid further suspension of his license.